-MS in Clinical Investigation
+MS in Clinical Research

-The Master of Science in Clinical Investigation is a rigorous program that meets the needs of health professionals engaged in the full spectrum of patient-oriented research.
+The Master of Science in Clinical Research is a rigorous program that meets the needs of health professionals engaged in the full spectrum of patient-oriented research.
 This flexible degree program is designed for a variety of professionals, including physicians who will plan and oversee translational research and clinical trials; research nurses; study coordinators; managers in clinical research and site management organizations (CROs and SROs); and professionals in the pharmaceutical, biotechnology, and medical device industries.

 The program consists of three components:

-- GMS CI 675 Designing Clinical Research Studies (4 cr)—Fall Semester
+- GMS CI 675 Designing Clinical Research Studies (4 cr), Fall Semester

-- GMS CI 640 Regulatory and Compliance Issues (4 cr)—Fall Semester
+- GMS CI 640 Regulatory and Compliance Issues (4 cr), Fall Semester

 Completion of a minimum of 240 hours of a practicum in clinical research is required for the degree.
 The practicum usually begins near completion of formal coursework.
 The goal of the practicum component is to provide the student hands-on exposure to clinical research.
 The student will work with a mentor and will be actively involved in the development, execution, and evaluation of a clinical research project or projects.
 During the practicum, it is expected that the student will be exposed to clinical research planning, protocol preparation, interaction with Institutional Review Boards, regulatory requirements, selection of subjects/patients for the clinical trial, study monitoring, and data analysis.
 The practicum may be completed with a mentor who is actively conducting clinical research studies within a clinical research or hospital setting.
 It may also be performed under the direction of a clinical research professional within a drug, device, or biotechnology company, a clinical research organization (CRO), or site management organization (SMO) actively involved in clinical trials.

 Students are required to abide by the rules and regulations of the Division of Graduate Medical Sciences:

-Credit toward a degree will only be obtained from a passing grade (A to B–).
+- Credit toward a degree will only be obtained from a passing grade (A to B–).

-Grades of I and C+ or lower are interpreted as failures.
+- Grades of I and C+ or lower are interpreted as failures.
 A student receiving such grades in a total of 8 credit hours may be terminated.
 A student receiving a failing grade will not be permitted to take a make-up examination.

 - A degree candidate, after completing all departmental course requirements, must register each regular semester as a continuing student and pay the continuing student fee until all remaining degree requirements are completed.

 Please visit the Division of Graduate Medical Sciences website at www.bumc.bu.edu/gms to view detailed administrative policies and procedures.

 The MSCR program can be completed on either a part-time or full-time basis depending on the student’s goal.
 Most of the courses take place in the late afternoons or early evenings to accommodate those who work during the day.

 The program is designed so that a full-time student may complete his/her coursework in one academic year, including summer.
-Practicum and thesis components of the program should begin near completion of the coursework and the time frame for finishing them will be determined on a student-by-student basis by the program director or assistant director.
+Practicum and capstone components of the program should begin near completion of the coursework and the time frame for finishing them will be determined on a student-by-student basis by the program director or assistant director.
 A full-time student is enrolled in 12–18 credits per academic semester (Fall and Spring).

 Part-time students must register for at least 4 but not more than 11 credits each academic semester until all course requirements are fulfilled.

 Students who have completed all departmental course requirements (32 credits) must register each subsequent semester as continuing students until all requirements for the degree have been completed.

-A number of individuals with an accredited bachelor’s degree or its international equivalent, who are uncertain as to whether they want to enroll in MSCI, have the option of taking a few of the MSCI courses as a non-degree student, and may then make their decision about completing the MSCI application process.
-We allow the transfer toward the MSCI degree of up to 2 MSCI courses taken as a non-degree student.
+A number of individuals with an accredited bachelor’s degree or its international equivalent, who are uncertain as to whether they want to enroll in MSCR, have the option of taking a few of the MSCR courses as a non-degree student, and may then make their decision about completing the MSCR application process.
+We allow the transfer toward the MSCR degree of up to 2 MSCR courses taken as a non-degree student.
 Applicants must submit a copy of the Application for Admission, indicating the specific objectives of the studies/courses sought.
 In addition, the applicant must submit (with the application) the nonrefundable application fee.
 Non-degree applicants are not eligible for University sources of financial aid or aid that requires matriculation in a degree program.